testcontainers/testcontainers-java/docs/features/image_name_substitution.md

-## Adding a registry URL prefix to image names automatically
+## Automatically modifying Docker Hub image names

+Testcontainers can be configured to modify Docker Hub image names on the fly to apply a prefix string.

 Consider this if: